martindiphoorn/NextNote/3_frontend_angular.md

 }
 ```

-Next we update the NoteApiService with the typesafety in place:
+Next we update the NoteApiService with the type safety in place:

 ```typescript
 import {Injectable} from '@angular/core';